Automattic/wp-calypso/client/analytics/README.md

 ## Tracks Naming Conventions

-Event names should be prefixed by `calypso_` to make it easy to easy to identify when analyzing the data with our various analytics tools.
+Event names should be prefixed by `calypso_` to make it easy to identify when analyzing the data with our various analytics tools.

 Each token in the event and property names should be separated by an underscore (`_`), not spaces or dashes.